pcs100/gitdisplay/readme.md

 I added the second sentence online, not in the local workspace

 I added the third sentence, and my number is 3

+I added the forth sentence in the branch dev1